 - Provides access to more accurate customer insights

 - Allows brands to promote products to more people

-Facebook is generally considered the “every man,” which makes it a great starting point for apparel companies.
+Facebook is generally considered the “every man” of social media, which makes it a great starting point for apparel companies.
 Its demographics are evenly split up, so it’s a good platform to use if your clothing appeals to a broad spectrum of people.
-Use Facebook to build a following, announce sales and genuinely interact with your customers.
+Use Facebook to build a following, announce sales, and genuinely interact with your customers.

 Pinterest and Polyvore are very popular among fashionistas and professionals in the apparel industry.
-Consumers use these networks for fashion inspiration, as well as product discovery.
-Polyvore allows users to participate in site-wide contests to grain recognition for being an authority on fashion.
-It allows brands the opportunity to be discovered and interact with consumers genuinely interested in apparel.
-High quality images linking directly to product pages or trend alert blog posts are some of the best performers on Pinterest, while collages featuring products from multiple stores usually fare best on Polyvore.
-Don’t forget to use these two networks together, as well: Polyvore Sets are pinnable, and pinning these Sets can help you cross-promote your social profiles.
+Consumers use these networks for fashion inspiration and product discovery.
+Polyvore allows users to participate in site-wide contests to gain recognition for being an authority on fashion.
+It allows brands the opportunity to be discovered and interact with consumers who are genuinely interested in apparel.
+High-quality images linking directly to product pages or trend alert blog posts are some of the best performers on Pinterest, while collages featuring products from multiple stores usually fare best on Polyvore.
+Don’t forget to use these two networks together, as well: Polyvore Sets are pinnable, and pinning these Sets to Pinterest can help you cross-promote your social profiles.

 Like Facebook, Pinterest also has a social advertising program.
 Promoted Pins allow brands and businesses to promote a pin to a targeted audience at an affordable price.
 Though the targeting preferences are not as sophisticated as Facebook, it still places ads in front of relevant consumers.

 Tumblr and Instagram are best for building brand recognition.
 These networks can help brands reach younger demographics through more personal avenues.
 Though both platforms offer social advertising plans, they are relatively new and have not been adequately tested for effectiveness, especially with smaller brands.